FitzMartin: William, Lord Martin (I)

-The barony of Barnstaple was recovered on Geoffrey's death by Maud's son William I Fitz Martin, who was aged 25 when he received livery of his inheritance 1 April 1282.
+The barony of Barnstaple was recovered on Geoffrey de Camville's death in 1308 by Maud's son William I Fitz Martin, who was aged 25 when he received livery of his inheritance on 1 April 1282.
 He had married before January 1281/82 to Eleanor Fitz Piers, daughter of Sir Reginald Fitz Piers and Joan de Vivonia.
-About this time he was charged to have no dealings with the Welsh rebels, and in this and subsequent years was frequently summoned to service against the Welsh and was ordered to continually dwell in the Welsh marches.
-In November 1290 he came to an agreement with William de Valence, Earl of Pembroke, as to the disputed rights in Kemeys.
+About this time, he was charged to have no dealings with the Welsh rebels, and in this and subsequent years was frequently summoned to service against the Welsh and was ordered to continually dwell in the Welsh Marches.
+In November 1290, he came to an agreement with William de Valence, Earl of Pembroke, as to the disputed rights in Kemeys.
 He was summoned to Parliament from 24 June 1295 to 24 September 1324, whereby he is held to have become Lord Martin.
-He served in Gascony between 1295-1297, and in September 1297, while staying at Ghent on the King's service, he made an agreement with John de Hastings, Lord of Abergavenny, by which William, son and heir of said John de Hastings was to marry Eleanor, elder daughter of William Martin, and Edmund, son and heir of William Martin should marry Joan, elder daughter of John de Hastings.
+He served in Gascony between 1295 and 1297, and in September 1297, while staying at Ghent on the King's service, he made an agreement with John de Hastings, Lord of Abergavenny, by which William, son and heir of said John de Hastings was to marry Eleanor, elder daughter of William Martin, and Edmund, son and heir of William Martin should marry Joan, elder daughter of John de Hastings.
 This was confirmed by the King 3 November 1297, and on 10 April 1298, he was granted custodies and marriages, in recompense for his losses in a storm at sea while coming with the King from Flanders.
 In either 1300 or 1301, and later years, he was commissioner of over and terminer in Devon, and in 1304 he was one of a commission to treat with the Scots.
 In December 1307 he was one of the keepers of the peace in Devon during the King's absence.
-In September 1308, after the death of Geoffrey, Lord Canville, he succeeded to the inheritance of his mother.
+In September 1308, after the death of Geoffrey, Lord Camville, he succeeded to the inheritance of his mother.
 In 1309 he joined in the Barons' letter to the Pope and in 1310 he was chosen as one of the fifteen ordainers to draw up ordinances for the reform of the kingdom.
 He was conservator of the peace for Devon in 1314, and in February 1314 or 1315 he was appointed justice of the West and South Wales and keeper of the castle of Carmarthen and other of the King's castles there.
 In 1318, he was a member of the standing royal council and in November of that year he was in the King's service in the marches of Scotland.
 In November 1321, he and Hugh de Courtenay were ordered to attack any who might rise against the King in Cornwall and Devon, and he was also ordered to abstain from the meeting of the "good peers" convened by Thomas, Earl of Lancaster.
 The following February he was ordered to Coventry to resist the Earl of Lancaster.
 He died before 8 October 1324, when the writ to the escheator was issued.